 Heather McKissick is an organizational development specialist with specific expertise in leadership development, change management and facilitation.

-Heather is Vice President of Human Resources and Organizational Development at University Federal Credit Union, Austin’s largest locally-owned financial institution.
+Heather is the Senior Vice President of Community Impact at University Federal Credit Union, Austin’s largest locally-owned financial institution.
 McKissick is responsible for UFCU’s overall organizational development which focuses on nurturing and building a strong and effective workforce that provides for the well-being of UFCU’s members.

 She is the former Chief Executive Officer of Leadership Austin, a non-profit organization where people of diverse backgrounds and experience come together to learn about civic leadership, engage in meaningful dialogue about important public issues, and collaborate to make a difference in Central Texas.
 Since 1979, thousands of individuals have graduated from the Leadership Austin Essential Class or enhanced their leadership capacities through its open enrollment programs.